Rostar-github/ddpm/README.md

-# ddpm
-Implementation of diffusion models
+# Implementation of diffusion models